fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 ### HashiCorp Vault

-Export the `VAULT_ADDR`  and `VAULT_TOKEN` environment variables to your shell, then use `sops` to encrypt a kubernetes secret (see [HashiCorp Vault](https://www.vaultproject.io/docs/secrets/transit) for more details on enabling the transit backend and [sops](https://github.com/mozilla/sops#encrypting-using-hashicorp-vault)).
+Export the `VAULT_ADDR`  and `VAULT_TOKEN` environment variables to your shell, then use `sops` to encrypt a Kubernetes Secret (see [HashiCorp Vault](https://www.vaultproject.io/docs/secrets/transit) for more details on enabling the transit backend and [sops](https://github.com/mozilla/sops#encrypting-using-hashicorp-vault)).

-Then use `sops` to encrypt a kubernetes secret:
+Then use `sops` to encrypt a Kubernetes Secret:

 ```console
 $ export VAULT_ADDR=https://vault.example.com:8200